At the price point of under $500, you can get yourself a reasonable sighting tool to go with your rifle.

 5. Athlon Optics Helos BTR FFP Riflescope

-Lens: 50mm | Magnification range: Between 6X and 24X | 30 mm tube | Material: Aircraft Aluminum
+Lens: 50mm | Magnification Range: Between 6X and 24X | 30 mm tube | Material: Aircraft Aluminum

 Key Features: